MicrosoftDocs/dynamics-365-fraud-protection/content/case-management-overview.md

 ## <a name="review"></a>Transaction review

-Manual review agents use transaction reviews to review the contextual information about a specific case.
-Based on this review, the agents determine the likelihood of fraud for the transaction.
+Manual review agents review the contextual information about a case from use the transaction review page. s to review the contextual information about a specific case.
+Based on this review, the agents determine the likelihood of fraud for the transaction, and select an appropriate decision for the case.